mansotra99/Fast-api-Boilerplate/README.md

 Add db_host, db_password, db_user, db_name , db_port in env file.

-Although using SQLAlchemy but that is just to create connection, Can implement models with respect to your needs
+Although using SQLAlchemy but that is just to create connection, Can implement models with respect to your needs.

 ## TO RUN PROJECT